prashantsachan-unbxd/ala/ala-probe/doc/formats/Event.md

 ```
 {
 	"service"[object] : service for which the execution was done
-	"timestamp"[string] : Timestamp at which the execution started
+	"timestamp"[int64] : Timestamp at which the execution started (milliseconds since epoch)
 	"metricName"[string] : MetricName which is computed
 	"value"[float64] : value of the metric
 }